armandofox/armandofox.github.io/_pages/students/reading-papers.md

 -   Your advisor or a senior student you're working with recommends it.
 -   It appeared in a reputable venue (Your advisor or more senior students can help here.)
 There are a lot of second-rate venues; papers in those venues may be methodologically valid, but irrelevant (unlikely to have impact on the field, or incremental compared to previous work) or non-novel (barely different from something already done, but 2nd-rate committee members may not know the field well enough to be aware of that during reviewing).

+How to find papers beyond those specifically being recommended to you?

+* Use Google Scholar (not general Google search; if your topic contains anything remotely like a buzzword, you'll just get a ton of SEO-driven crap) to search by keyword.
+Being overly broad is OK at first, and sometimes as you narrow results, you'll discover other keywords (in titles, e.g.) that help your search.

+* If there are specific conferences that feature the type/topics you're interested in, the proceedings of most conferences are online and searchable.
+You can browse the whole conference program, which is sometimes useful, since things like posters and work-in-progress papers do not always get published in the proceedings and might only be found on the conference program pages.

+* As you skim/read the papers (see advice below), make note of specific references in each paper that might be worth following up on.
+This is especially useful as you track down related work.

+* Try to make sure the paper has appeared in a reputable venue.
+There are a few "write-only" venues that were set up because someone needed to add "Started a new conference series" to their CV, and their content tends to be low quality.
+You can often tell by the affiliations of the people on the program committee.
+If in doubt, ask your advisor.

 Pre-read: What, How, How Much, So What
 --------------------------------------

+**Take notes as you read.** You won't remember everything important.
+Really.

+**Prepare for focus.**  Not all papers are worth reading thoroughly, but those that are can be pretty dense.  **If at all possible, read the paper in one sitting** since it's hard to page it all back in later.
+For some of you, long-form reading may be a return to an activity you don't do very often.
+Fortunately, it builds character.

 Start by reading the abstract and conclusions.